Olethreutinae

 (NCBI-index: 1.869771)

-The forewing of the Rusty Oak Moth (Cydia amplana) is orange-brown, dark brown at the apex on the dorsum, and a cream-colored dorsal spot halfway.
+The forewing of the Rusty Oak Moth (Cydia amplana) is orange-brown, dark brown at the apex on the dorsum, and a cream-coloured dorsal spot halfway.
 Alternating light and dark short stripes can be seen along the costa.
-The flying period is from July to early October in one generation and the wingspan is 16-20mm.
+The flying period is from July to early October in one generation, and the wingspan is 16-20mm.
 The larvae feed on nuts.
 Host plant: Oak, Walnut, Beech, and Hazel.
 Dutch name: Oranje eikenbladroller.
 Frisian name:

 Flying period: